MacRobertson Miller Airlines: Early years

 The initial success of operating the DH.9 to Broken Hill made Miller seek investment to purchase a larger aircraft more suitable for regular airline service.

-He approached Macpherson Robertson, who had become a millionaire on the back of his successful MacRobertson's confectionary business and was known as both a philanthropist and a supporter of aviation in Australia.
+He approached Macpherson Robertson, who had become a millionaire on the back of his successful MacRobertson's confectionery business and was known as both a philanthropist and a supporter of aviation in Australia.

 Robertson agreed to fund the purchase of a de Havilland Giant Moth single-engined eight-passenger aircraft.
-It would be owned by a new company: MacRobertson-Miller Aviation, formally created in May 1928.
+It would be owned by a new company, MacRobertson-Miller Aviation, formally created in May 1928.
 Horrie Miller would retain control of Commercial Aviation Limited while receiving a salary and a minority stake in the new MMA.
 The airline was run out of the MacRobertson's office in Adelaide, supported by corporate headquarters in Melbourne, which provided key administrative and legal abilities in the company's early years.

-The Giant Moth was named Old Gold after one of MacRobertson's most successful chocolate bars.
-Always with an eye to publicity, Robertson requested that the cabin of Old Gold be filled with MacRobertson confectionary for its delivery flight to Adelaide, which was then distributed to the gathered crowd.
+The Giant Moth aircraft was named Old Gold after one of MacRobertson's most successful chocolate bars.
+Always with an eye to publicity, Robertson requested that the cabin of Old Gold be filled with MacRobertson confectionery for its delivery flight to Adelaide, which was then distributed to the gathered crowd.

-The first scheduled MMA service was from Adelaide to Renmark on April 26, 1928, later joined by flights to Broken Hill, Mount Gambier and Kangaroo Island, with Miller's own DH.9 being used to provide services as demand grew.
+The first scheduled MMA service was from Adelaide to Renmark on 26 April 1928, later joined by flights to Broken Hill, Mount Gambier and Kangaroo Island, with Miller's own DH.9 being used to provide services as demand grew.

 To bolster MMA's own capacity, a second aircraft was needed.
-Miller imported a Fokker Universal from the USA, starting a long association between MMA and the Dutch manufacturer.
+Miller imported a Fokker Universal from the United States, starting a long association between MMA and the Dutch manufacturer.
 A flying school was also set up at Mount Gambier, using a de Havilland DH.60 Moth.